Oct

 When you reach the time of your life where you decide you want to start a family, it is a great idea to schedule an appointment with your obstetrician.
 Seeing an obstetrician before conception lets you determine if you feel comfortable with the doctor’s philosophies and qualifications.
 If you are seeing a new obstetrician, you will have time to develop a good rapport.
 Seeing an obstetrician before conception will allow you to establish a medical history with your doctor, enable them to determine if you are fertile, and identify any issues which could make your pregnancy high-risk.
 Doing so will allow you to enter the earliest stages of your pregnancy with the information necessary to make good decisions.

-If you consider starting a family or are already pregnant, please schedule an appointment with Dr. Taryll Jenkins today at 855-346-8610.
+If you consider starting a family or are already pregnant, please schedule an appointment at Jenkins Obstetrics, Gynecology & Reproductive Medicine today at 855-346-8610.

 We offer general care, gynecology, and obstetrics services that span all